runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Subclass the ``Migrator`` base class and implement the ``FromVX_X_X()`` method for all your entities affected by the change.

+Domain model versioning is a first-class citizen in this DDD framework.
+Thus, migration should be as easy as possible so that the domain model can be evolved continuously with minimal effort.

+.. note:: Entities will migrate on-the-fly next time they are fetched and saved by the repositories.

 An example migrator::

     using System.Collections.Generic;